jerodestapa/jerod-blog/src/content/parts/hero.md

 name: hero
 ---

-# Jerod Estapa's Blog & Portfolio
+# Jerod's Blog & Portfolio

 If you're here, and you can read this, it's too late ...